petermakeswebsites/MathMusic/README.md

 - **Components**: The app uses Svelte components for UI elements like sliders, switches, and error displays.
 - **Audio Processing**: The core audio processing is handled by an AudioWorklet which runs in the browser's audio rendering thread.
 - **State Management**: Uses Svelte's reactivity and state management features to keep UI and audio state in sync.

-## Contributing

-Contributions to MathMusic are welcome!
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for details on our code of conduct and the process for submitting pull requests to us.

 ## License